benmvp/slides/2020/qconplus/mixins-hooks.md

 - Stitch Fix is an online personal styling service
   * Combines technology & data science
   * With an actual human stylist
-  * Take the effort out of shopping by providing a selection of clothes picked just for you
+  * Take the effort out of shdddddddddopping by providing a selection of clothes picked just for you
   * And sent to your door on a frequency that you choose
 - We're hiring!
   * Headquarters is in SF